Skip to main content

 You can get the latest python tool/library with pip3 install --upgrade meshtastic on Windows/Linux/OS-X. See the python section for more details.

 To prevent access from untrusted users, you must first make a gpio channel that is used for authenticated access to this feature.
 You'll need to install this channel on both the local and remote node.
+Furthermore, you need to enable the module on both units.

 The procedure using the python command line tool is: